 People began spinning fibers into threads some 40,000 years ago or even earlier.
 Initially, fibers were simply rolled between the fingers.
 Spindle whorls were invented much later, perhaps around 7,000 years ago.

-I made some wooden pendants to test my scrollsaw, and in a moment, it felt as if I was baking cookies… Plum, olive, cherry, walnut cookies.
+I was making some wooden pendants to test my scroll saw and for a moment it felt as if I were baking cookies or something…